 A local charity with a national voice

-We support and are supported by the 46 Wildlife Trusts in the United Kingdom, with 28,000 members in the region and 800,000 members nationally we represent a strong body of opinion when it comes to wildlife matters.
+We support and are supported by the 46 Wildlife Trusts in the United Kingdom.
+With 28,000 members in the region and 800,000 members nationally we represent a strong body of opinion when it comes to wildlife issues.

 The Wildlife Trust is supporting the RSPB as it attempts to protect hen harriers in the Forest of Bowland.
 We are happy for the RSPB to lead this campaign and believe they have the resources to boost numbers of this threatened raptor.